resibots/resibots.github.io/publications.rst

 --------------------------
 - Chatzilygeroudis K., Rama R., Kaushik R., Goepp D., Vassiliades V., and Mouret JB.
 (2017). *Black-Box Data-efficient Policy Search for Robotics.* In Proc. of IEEE IROS. [`pdf <https://arxiv.org/pdf/1703.07261>`_]
 - Gaier, A., Asteroth, A., and Mouret JB *Aerodynamic Design Exploration through Surrogate-Assisted Illumination*.
 In : 18th AIAA/ISSMO Multidisciplinary Analysis and Optimization Conference.
 2017. **Best student paper**
 - Gaier, A., Asteroth, A., and Mouret JB.
-(2017) *Feature Space Modeling Through Surrogate Illumination.* In Proc. of Genetic and Evolutionary Computation Conference (GECCO). [`pdf <https://arxiv.org/abs/1702.03713>`_]
+(2017) *Data-Efficient Exploration, Optimization, and Modeling of Diverse Designs through Surrogate-Assisted Illumination*.
+In Proc. of Genetic and Evolutionary Computation Conference (GECCO). [`pdf <https://arxiv.org/abs/1702.03713>`_]
 - Tarapore D., Clune J., Cully A., and Mouret JB.
 (2016). *How Do Different Encodings Influence the Performance of the MAP-Elites Algorithm?*.
 In Proc. of Genetic and Evolutionary Computation Conference (GECCO). [`pdf <https://hal.inria.fr/hal-01302658/document>`_][`github <https://github.com/resibots/tarapore_2016_gecco>`_]

 Workshops and minimally-reviewed conferences